FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/single-hit-redirect.md

 ### Preventing redirection after getting back from record page
-If `search-immediate` is enabled, user might find himself in a situation where he will be unable to go back to the search result page, as the single hit redirect will keep redirecting him to record page.
+If `search-immediate` is enabled, users might find themselves in a situation where they are unable to go back to the search result page, as the single hit redirect will keep redirecting them to the record page.
-In order to prevent this some information have to be stored and passed between documents.
-That information should be intended to inform the single hit redirect mechanism to stop redirecting user as he is just got back from the record page, he was redirected to.
+In order to prevent this some information has to be stored and passed between documents.
+This information is intended to inform the single hit redirect mechanism to stop redirecting users when they got back from the record page they were just redirected to.
-The easiest way to implement such a guard is to store bool flag after detecting the exact search.
-This flag should be set or unset, depends on whether it is in the storage.
+The easiest way to implement such a guard is to store a boolean flag after detecting an exact search.
+This flag should be set or unset, depending on whether it is in the storage.

  ```javascript
      if (!+factfinder.common.localStorage.getItem('ff_redirect_off')) {